blairdgeo/GIA-2015-GIS-Meets-Cloud-Tutorial/tutorials/Lesson-1-Deploying-a-Web-Application-to-Amazon-S3.md

-# Tutorial 1 - Deploying A Web Map to Amazon S3
+# Tutorial 1 - Hosting A Web Map to Amazon S3

 ## Description